 HR, Payroll and Finance services currently operate non-scalable processes and systems which the Group has outgrown in recent years.
-A review, re-design, and the subsequent implementation of a digital strategy is needed to create more efficient ways of working.
+A review, re-design, and the subsequent implementation of a digital strategy will take place in FY23/24 to create more efficient ways of working.
 These will offer improved and more consistent levels of support, with the flex to better support business growth.